 Short-term credit rating Long-term credit rating Overall portfolio exposure (as a % of Total Portfolio)

 A-1+ AAA 100%

 A-1 AA 100%

 A-2 А 70%

-Short-term credit rating Long-term credit rating Overall portfolio exposure (as a % of Total Portfolio)

 A-3 BBB 60%

-Unrated Unrated 10%
+Unrated 10%

 NSW Treasury Corp Deposits 100%

-TCorp IM Funds (allowable und Order) 25%
+TCorp IM Funds (allowable unde 25%

 - Credit ratings apply to both products and institutions.
 This policy requires the rating applicable to the institution responsible for the product (e.g. guarantor) to be taken as the relevant rating given this represents the underlying risk to Council. - Credit risk investment parameters are based on credit rating bands as published by the credit rating agencies (e.g. S&P, Moody's, Fitch).
 If an investment is rated by more than one ratings agency, the credit rating to be used will be based on the order of S&P, Moody's and then Fitch.
 In the event of disagreement between agencies as to the rating band ("split ratings") Council shall use the higher in assessing compliance with portfolio policy limits, but for conservatism shall apply the lower in assessing new purchases. - Where the principal amount and accrued interest of any investment with a financial institution are directly guaranteed by the Australian Federal Government for full repayment, the exposure of the total portfolio to credit ratings lower than AAA may be exceeded, provided that the excess amount comprises only guaranteed investments.
 As a result, investments directly guaranteed by the Australian Federal Government may comprise the total investment portfolio.
-Management should ensure that any excess of investments over the parameters specified in the table above that is comprised of Australian Federal Government guaranteed investments can be managed back to within the specified parameter levels prior to the expiration of any such guaranteee.
+Management should ensure that any excess of investments over the parameters specified in the table above that is comprised of Australian Federal Government guaranteed investments can be managed back to within the specified parameter levels prior to the expiration of any such guarantee.

-Institutional Credit Framework
+b) Institutional Credit Framework